Eve00000/website/content/news/XXXX-XX-XX-mixxx-2.4.2-released.md

 with summer sun, we are thrilled to finally release Mixxx 2.4.2!
 Finally because a bit later than planned, perfection can take some time.
 So we are proud to present you this release, a major bugfix-release for the 2.4 series before stepping over to a new number.

-we are thrilled to finally release Mixxx 2.4.2!
-Finally because a bit later than planned, we would like to apologize for the delay but we can't release a non-prefect version.
-This release is a major bugfix-release for the 2.4 series before stepping over to a new number.
-This release covers a lot of issues reported by our users and contains updates for many controller-mappings.
 Don't be scared, development won't hibernate.

 #### Testing and translating